Corporate guide to expatriate employment

 An employer’s guide to deploying and managing internationally mobile staff.

-MOVING EMPLOYEES, by Philip Pertoldi, Group Managing Director, Abels Moving Services
+MOVING EMPLOYEES, by Philip Pertoldi, Chairman, Abels Moving Services

 Getting what you want from service suppliers when organising international moves for your company employees can seem to be a complex process.
 The aim of this chapter is to offer some tips and guidance in selecting a company to provide hands on move management services, making sure they deliver the required service levels at your behest and at optimum cost.
 In a nutshell, obtaining a cost effective solution whilst avoiding upsetting valuable staff when moving them around the globe.

 Selecting the right company

 In selecting the right moving company for the job there are a few key indicators to look for in any supplier’s credentials.
 Assuming you are not delegating responsibility for moving services to a relocation company or international van line, you will find specialist international movers are members of FIDI Global Network, whose major criteria for membership is their FAIM quality accreditation that is audited by an external body to a demanding industry prescribed standard.
 Added to this is the ISO9001:2015 international standard for Quality Management Systems whose criteria again receives annual testing by a recognised outside organisation like the BSI.
 In the UK insurance services can only be provided by companies who are authorised and regulated by the Financial Conduct Authority (FCA) who tests a company’s financial stability, insurance knowledge and suitability of management.

 Once the credentials of potential suppliers have been checked the tendering process needs to be selected.
 Let us examine briefly the benefits and disadvantages of four alternative tender processes: three supplier quotes; exclusive supplier agreements, fixed panel; and two global suppliers.